-Due to convexity of G its clear that all vertices of G corresponding to solutions of integer factorization problem for a non-prime N belong to the set of vertices of the integer hull of G and according to the mentioned above section 2.1, Theorem 5 in Hemmecke et al. [7]: "... when the dimension is fixed there is only a polynomial number of vertices ... ".
-On the other hand, as its mentioned in those section 2.1 in Hemmecke et al. [7]: "...
+On the other hand, as its mentioned in those section 2.1 in Hemmecke et al. [8]: "...
 Moreover, Hartmann [64] gave an algorithm for enumerating all the vertices, which runs in polynomial time in fixed dimension...".

-That is why by applying aforementioned Hartmann's algorithm for enumeration of the vertices of the integer hull of our polyhedron G, we get a polynomial-time algorithm for integer factorization, polynomial in log(N), because in contrast to the aforementioned theory, described in Del Pia and Weismantel [4], Del Pia et al. [5], input size considered here, according to the Theorem 6 is "... the largest binary encoding size of any of the rows of the system $Ax \le b$...", not "... the sum of sizes of A and b", as its defined in Del Pia and Weismantel [4], Del Pia et al. [5].
+That is why, due to Theorems 7 and 8, by applying aforementioned Hartmann's algorithm for enumeration of the vertices $V(G^I)$ of the integer hull of our polyhedron G and further selection of points, satisfying integer factorization condition, we get a polynomial-time algorithm for integer factorization, polynomial in log(N), since in contrast to the aforementioned theory, described in Del Pia and Weismantel [5], Del Pia et al. [6], the input size considered here, according to the Theorem 7 is "... the largest binary encoding size of any of the rows of the system $Ax \le b$...", not "... the sum of sizes of A and b", as its defined in Del Pia and Weismantel [5], Del Pia et al. [6].